GNOME/libadwaita/src/stylesheet/README.md

 The Adwaita theme comes in 4 variants: light, dark, hc (highcontrast) and hc-dark (highcontrast inverse).
-The generated CSS files for the variants are called Adwaita-$variant.css.
-For technical reasons, GTK adds one level of include wrappers around these, which are called gtk-$variant.css.
+The generated CSS files for the variants are called `Adwaita-$variant.css`.
+For technical reasons, GTK adds one level of include wrappers around these, which are called `gtk-$variant.css`.

 ## How to Tweak the Theme